scristobal/rxjs-socket.io/README.md

 ## Disclaimer

-This library is still under development, many functionalities are missing and the public API is not yet stable.
+This library is still in the early development phase, many functionalities are missing and the public API is not yet stable.